 School absenteeism can have a harmful impact on a child’s grades, particularly when in Uganda, children have to pass their end-of-year exams before moving up to the next year.
 We’ve met girls so desperate to stay in school that they’ve used leaves and cut bits off their mattresses (as they’ve not had sanitary pads) rather than miss school; or even sat glued to their chair all day, using nothing, knowing they’ve soiled through their clothes.

-We also learnt that up to 25% of rural schools can be off any given day, a percentage of those through illness such as Malaria, diarrhea and stomach complaints.
+We also learnt that up to 1 in 4 children in rural schools can be off any given day, at least half of those through illness such as Malaria, diarrhea and stomach complaints.
 We found out that most of the children are not taught to wash their hands after visiting the toilet and rarely use soap to clean their hands before eating.
 All the toilets are standard pit latrines – big holes in the ground – that often smell so badly children avoid using them altogether and will actually go behind the school toilet blocks!

 Menstruation and hygiene are such basic, everyday, ordinary things that it’s simply untenable that children in school should be going without essential sanitation.
 We have gratefully been funded by Hub Cymru Africa to upgrade facilities in 10 schools across Kumi, Uganda, in our pilot scheme.